Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 Fig.~\ref{fig:MMI_results}(a) compares the transmission to the fundamental TE mode at the cross port computed by the two solvers as a function of spatial resolution.
 The results are computed using a source bandwidth of 20~nm, and only the transmission at 1550~nm is displayed.
 The overall difference between the two solvers is less than 2$\%$.
 In Lumerical FDTD, the transmission increases from 37.6$\%$ at 6 cells per wavelength to a more stable value around 48$\%$ at 15 cells per wavelength and beyond.
 Similarly, Tidy3D increases from 35.8$\%$ at 6 cells per wavelength to 47.9$\%$ at 15 cells per wavelength.
 A moderate resolution of 15 cells per wavelength is sufficient in both solvers to provide reliable results.
+The good agreement and moderate convergence resolution can also be found in the quantification of excess loss as presented in Fig.~\ref{fig:MMI_results}(c).

 Then we examine the performance of the two solvers with different source bandwidths.
 Fig.~\ref{fig:MMI_results}(b) shows the transmission spectra to the fundamental TE mode at the cross port with bandwidths of 20~nm and 50~nm at a resolution of 15 cells per wavelength.
 Both solvers exhibit excellent internal consistency across bandwidth settings and a similar decreasing transmission with increasing wavelength.
 The results from Lumerical FDTD is higher than that of Tidy3D by less than 0.72$\%$.
-The two solvers agree well in MMI simulations.
+The negligible discrepancy also applies to the excess loss presented in Fig.~\ref{fig:MMI_results}(d).